-POLICY CON 5.2.1: Promote the acquisition, retention, and management of unique natural areas to preserve environmental, recreation, and other public benefits.
+POLICY CON 5.2.1: Promote the acquisition, retention, and management of unique natural areas

-POLICY CON 5.2.2: The City shall monitor permit activity in designated Natural Resource Areas (NRAs).
+POLICY CON 5.2.2: The City shall monitor permit activity in designated Natural Resource Areas(NRAs).

 POLICY CON 5.2.3: The City shall be sensitive to the need to protect native vegetative communities from destruction by development or misuse.